JeppeKlitgaard/CartER/docs/development/installation.md

 Now test that you can:
 - Build the `controller` source using: `PlatformIO: Build` in `vscode`.
 - Upload to the microcontroller using `PlatformIO: Upload` in `vscode`.
-- Perform an experiment using `cartpoleml experiment` in a virtualenv'd shell.
+- Perform an experiment using `carter experiment` in a virtualenv'd shell.